Core capabilities

 Whenever a JSON credential is created on MATTR VII, a small amount of meta-data is held about the credential.
 The actual credential, including any information about its subject, is typically stored in the holder’s digital wallet, but can also be configured to persist in the registry alongside the credential meta-data.

 Credentials by nature tend to hold Personally Identifying Information (PII).
-Before storing credential data, familiarise yourself with compliance to any PII restrictions that may apply to your use-case.
+Before storing credential data, familiarize yourself with compliance to any PII restrictions that may apply to your use-case.

 A valid use case for the credential registry is in the case of non-personal credentials being held and retrieved for public display, for example, a Verifiable Organization Network or a company’s registry.